 Service Dogs for Veterans

-What do NEADS Dogs do for veterans?
+How do NEADS Dogs help veterans?

 Service Dogs for Veterans with a Physical Disability